magnusjwatson2786/GoogleDesktopWidget/README.md

 <img src="https://img.shields.io/github/last-commit/magnusjwatson2786/GoogleDesktopWidget">
 <img src="https://img.shields.io/github/license/magnusjwatson2786/GoogleDesktopWidget">
 </p>
 Since there was no Google Searchbar for desktop/Windows, like there are for Androids and iOS, I made one for myself using the Google API.

+*yes it autosuggests as you type*
 Add it to your startup and done.

 Made using Python and PySide6